Employee Technology Orientation

 TechHelp

-The Help Center is your primary point-of-contact for computing questions and technology issue resolution.
+The Tech Support Desk is the primary point-of-contact for technology questions and issue resolution.
 See all support options, including call, chat, walk-in, remote or on-site.
 They also answer through TechHelp service requests.

 LinkedIn Learning